Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Theoretical Analysis

-The training for minimax game in GAN is difficult.
-When using traditional gradient methods, the training would suffer from some oscillatory behaviors \cite{GAN-tutorial, GAN-stable1}.
-In order to better understand the optimization behaviors, we first study a one-dimension linear system that provides some insights on this problem.
-Note that such toy example (or a similar one) is also utilized by \cite{GAN-stable2, GAN-stable4} to shed lights on the instability of WGAN training\footnote{Our theoretical discussions focus on WGAN, and we also compare with original GAN in the experiments.}.
+We further show that Stein Bridging could stabilize adversarial training between generator and Wasserstein critic with a local convergence guarantee.
+As is known, the training for minimax game in GAN is difficult.
+When using traditional gradient methods, the training would suffer from some oscillatory behaviors \cite{GAN-tutorial,GAN-stable1,ConvergBilinear}.
+In order to better understand the optimization behaviors, we first compare the behaviors of WGAN, likelihood- and entropy-regularized WGAN, and our Stein Bridging under SGD via an easy to comprehend toy example in one-dimensional case.
+Such a toy example (or a similar one) is also utilized by \cite{GAN-stable2, GAN-stable4} to shed lights on the instability of WGAN training\footnote{Our theoretical discussions focus on WGAN, and we also compare with original GAN in the experiments.}.
 Consider a linear critic $D_\psi(x)=\psi x$ and generator $G_\theta(z)=\theta x$.
-Then the Wasserstein GAN objective can be written as a constrained bilinear problem: $\min_\theta \max_{|\psi|\leq 1} \psi \mathbb E[x] - \psi \theta\mathbb E[z]$, which could be further simplified as an unconstrained version (the behaviors could be generalized to multi-dimensional cases \cite{GAN-stable2}):
+Then the Wasserstein GAN objective can be written as a constrained bilinear problem: $\min_\theta \max_{|\psi|\leq 1} \psi \mathbb E[x] - \psi \theta\mathbb E[z]$, which could be further simplified as an unconstrained version (the behaviors can be generalized to multi-dimensional cases \cite{GAN-stable2}):

 Unfortunately, such simple objective cannot guarantee convergence by traditional gradient methods like SGD with alternate updating\footnote{Here, we adopt the most widely used alternate updating strategy.
-The simultaneous updating, i.e., $\theta_{k+1} = \theta_k - \eta\psi_k$ and $\psi_{k+1} = \psi_k + \eta\theta_k$, would diverge in this case.}: $ \theta_{k+1} = \theta_k - \eta\psi_k, $, $ \psi_{k+1} = \psi_k + \eta\theta_{k+1}. $ Such optimization would suffer from an oscillatory behavior, i.e., the updated parameters go around the optimum point ($[\theta^*, \psi^*]=[1,0]$) forming a circle without converging to the centrality, which is shown in Fig.~\ref{fig-numres1}(a).
+The simultaneous updating, i.e., $\theta_{k+1} = \theta_k + \eta\psi_k$ and $\psi_{k+1} = \psi_k + \eta(1-\theta_k)$, would diverge in this case.}: $ \theta_{k+1} = \theta_k + \eta\psi_k, $, $ \psi_{k+1} = \psi_k + \eta(1-\theta_{k+1}). $ Such optimization would suffer from an oscillatory behavior, i.e., the updated parameters go around the optimum point ($[\psi^*,\theta^*]=[0,1]$) forming a circle without converging to the centrality, which is shown in Fig.~\ref{fig-numres1}(b).
 A recent study in \cite{GAN-stable1} theoretically show that such oscillation is due to the interaction term in (\ref{eqn-bili}).